zvjaceslavs/intshare/Network_Devices/Other/template_room_alert_12er/5.4/README.md

 # Room Alert 12er

-## Description

-## Overview Created this template for Avtech Room Alert 12ER , i am monitoring one Internal Sensor , one External sensor (Digital Active Power) and 1 switch sensor (mini UPS).
-This themplate is unfinished and requires more time to add the restant sensors.When i have more sensors i will update the template.
-If u have any questions contact me via email at : tsantos.dssi@gmail.com ## Author Tiago Santos

 ## Overview

 Created this template for Avtech Room Alert 12ER , i am monitoring one Internal Sensor , one External sensor (Digital Active Power) and 1 switch sensor (mini UPS).
 This themplate is unfinished and requires more time to add the restant sensors.When i have more sensors i will update the template.